querqy/chorus-elasticsearch-edition/README.md

 # Known Issues

-1. Keycloak apparently does not run on Apple M1 chips with the pre-built images.
-To avoid this issue, don't use Keycloak authentication for Quepid.
-For a workaround please follow these instructions: https://github.com/docker/for-mac/issues/5310#issuecomment-877653653

-   The workaround has been successfully tested with Keycloak version 16.1.1.
-2. SMUI stands for \'search management UI\'.
+1. SMUI stands for \'search management UI\'.
 It is designed to work with Solr.
 We provided some scripts for basic functionality with Elasticsearch but there are still limitations.
 You get a feeling what's currently possible by going through [Kata 1: Optimize a Query](katas/001_optimize_a_query.md).
-3. RRE: The technical integration is able to run queries and get the correct results from Elasticsearch, but apparently it computes the search metrics incorrectly.
+2. RRE: The technical integration is able to run queries and get the correct results from Elasticsearch, but apparently it computes the search metrics incorrectly.

 Of course, contributions are very welcome to improve Chorus - The Elasticsearch Edition!